In this article

 On the third day following surgery, try foods such as:

-Gradually continue to increase your consumption of solid foods if chewing does not cause any pain.
+Gradually increase your consumption of solid foods if chewing does not cause pain.

 If you experience any pain when chewing, go back to eating soft and semi-soft foods.